 Judge says detained Tufts student must be transferred from Louisiana to Vermont

-A federal judge has ordered that a Turkish Tufts University student who was detained by immigration authorities in March to be brought to Vermont
+A federal judge has ordered that a Tufts University student from Turkey who was detained by immigration authorities in March be brought to Vermont

-A federal judge on Friday ordered that a Turkish Tufts University student detained by immigration authorities in Louisiana to be brought to Vermont by May 1 for a hearing over what her lawyers say was apparent retaliation for an op-ed piece she co-wrote in the student newspaper.
+A Tufts University student from Turkey being held in a Louisiana immigration facility must be returned to New England no later than May 1 to determine whether she was illegally detained for co-writing an op-ed piece in the student newspaper, a federal judge ruled Friday.

-U.S. District Judge William Sessions said he would hear Rumeysa Ozturk’s request to be released from detention.
-Her lawyers had requested that she be released immediately, or at least brought back to Vermont.
+U.S. District Judge William Sessions said he would hear Rumeysa Ozturk’s request to be released from detention in Burlington, Vermont, with a bail hearing set for May 9 and a hearing on the petition's merits on May 22.
+Ozturk’s lawyers had requested that she be released immediately, or at least brought back to Vermont, while the Justice Department argued that an immigration court in Louisiana had jurisdiction.

+“The Court concludes that this case will continue in this court with Ms. Ozturk physically present for the remainder of the proceedings,” the judge wrote.
+“Ms. Ozturk has presented viable and serious habeas claims which warrant urgent review on the merits.
+The Court plans to move expeditiously to a bail hearing and final disposition of the habeas petition, as Ms. Ozturk’s claims require no less.”

-The 30-year-old doctoral student was taken by immigration officials as she walked along a street in the Boston suburb of Somerville on March 25.
-After being taken to New Hampshire and then Vermont, she was put on a plane the next day and moved to an Immigration and Customs Enforcement detention center in Basile, Louisiana.
-An immigration judge denied her request for bond Wednesday.
+The ruling came more than three weeks after masked immigration officials surrounded the 30-year-old doctoral student as she walked along a street in a Boston suburb March 25 and drove her to New Hampshire and Vermont before putting her on a plane to a detention center in Basile, Louisiana.
+An immigration judge denied her request for bond Wednesday, citing “danger and flight risk” as the rationale.

-Ozturk’s lawyers are challenging the legal authority for ICE’s detention.
-They asked that she be immediately released from custody, or in the alternative, be returned to Vermont while her immigration case continues.

-A lawyer for the Justice Department said her case should be dismissed, saying the immigration court has jurisdiction.

-Ozturk’s lawyers first filed a petition on her behalf in Massachusetts.
-Initially, they didn’t know where she was.
-They said they were unable to speak to her until more than 24 hours after she was detained.
+Ozturk’s lawyers first filed a petition on her behalf in Massachusetts, but they didn’t know where she was and were unable to speak to her until more than 24 hours after she was detained.
 Ozturk herself said she unsuccessfully made multiple requests to speak to a lawyer.

 Ozturk was one of four students who wrote an op-ed in the campus newspaper, The Tufts Daily, last year criticizing the university’s response to student activists demanding that Tufts “acknowledge the Palestinian genocide,” disclose its investments and divest from companies with ties to Israel.